jupyter/nbviewer.org-deploy/README.md

 This will:

     1. `git pull`
-    2. `invoke rsync` to send the current repo to our nbviewer servers
-    3. `invoke upgrade_remote` to run `invoke upgrade` on the remote machines via `ssh`
+    2. `invoke upgrade` on each nbviewer instance, via docker-machine

 There will be a confirmation prompt once it gets to the destructive action of destroying previous containers and starting new ones.

 ## Current deployment

-Right now, nbviewer is run on Rackspace servers on the Jupyter account, with the names 'nbviewer-1' and 'nbviewer-2'.
+Right now, nbviewer is run on Rackspace servers on the Jupyter account, with the names 'nbviewer-3' and 'nbviewer-4'.

-Two steps are **not automated**:
+One step is **not automated**:

-- Launching new nbviewer servers.
-This can be done via the rackspace API, but is not yet automated.
-  To launch a new server:

-  1. create a new server via rackspace dashboard with the name 'nbviewer-N'
-  2. install docker (follow Docker's own instructions)
-  3. clone this repo in `/srv/nbviewer-deploy`
-  4. setup letsencrypt (TODO: docs)
 - Load-balancing is handled in fastly.
 If a new nbviewer server or instance is added, fastly must be told manually about the new host.
 Fastly has an API, so this can be automated in the future, but is not yet.

 On each server, there are two nbviewer workers and one memcache instance.
-One server is additionally running the statuspage daemon to send stats to https://status.jupyter.org.
+One server is additionally running the statuspage daemon to send stats to https://status.jupyter.org, started with

+    invoke statuspage

 ## Dependencies